tweag/nickel/doc/manual/syntax.md

 #### Record types

-Record types are syntactically a restricted subset of records literal.
-They are handled differently from normal record literals with respect to typechecking.
+Record types are syntactically a restricted subset of record literals.
+They are handled differently than normal record literals with respect to typechecking.

 A record literal is a record type if: